"Real knowledge is to know the extent of one's ignorance."

 Link: The 4 groups of long-term immunodeficiency illnesses.

-Perseverance is the phase where the chance of recovery is highest.
+Perseverance is the phase with the highest chance of recovery.
 A routine, even if it is difficult, brings hope and relaxation.

 Admiral McRaven Leaves the Audience SPEECHLESS | One of the Best Motivational Speeches.